rjdirisio/pyvibdmc/docs/getting_started.rst

     water_pot = pm.Potential(potential_function=pot_func,
                           python_file=py_file,
                           potential_directory=pot_dir,
-                          pool=2)
+                          num_cores=2)
-    #optional pool parameter for multiprocessing, should not exceed the number of cores
+    #optional num_cores parameter for multiprocessing, should not exceed the number of cores on the CPU
     #your machine has.
 Can use multiprocessing.cpu_count()
     for sim_num in range(5):
         myDMC = dmc.DMC_Sim(sim_name=f"tutorial_water_{sim_num}",